ghostmonitor/archive-gm-jobs/Senior Engineer.md

 ## **Why should you join?**

-You're not going to become a millionaire _in the first few months_ - since we offer 400-600,000 HUF, but we propose you stock options and an advanced salary growth timetable.
+You're not going to become a millionaire _in the first few months_ - since we offer net 400-600,000 HUF, but we propose you stock options and an advanced salary growth timetable.
 If the company wins - you win as well.

 We're small right now, but there's a huge opprtunity for aggressive expansion.
 Don't forget: the e-commerce won't stop growing.